allisondw/Sorta-PROTOTYPE/README.md

 # Project Title

 #### Sorta

-## Overview

-What is your app?
-Brief description in a couple of sentences.

-    A UI for creating glitch art by manipulating uploaded images using pixel-sorting, with real-time previews of the images as they are being edited.
+Sorta is a UI for creating glitch art by manipulating uploaded images using pixel-sorting,
+    with real-time previews of the images as they are being edited.

 ### Problem

-Why is your app needed?
-Background information around any pain points or other reasons.

     Pixel-sorting can be tricky and users may not have the tools they need to manipulate the images they want while seeing the results in real-time.
     My app will provide an intuitive interface that simplifies the process, allowing users to experiment and create glitch art without the need for in-depth programming knowledge.

 ### User Profile

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.

     Artists, designers, and hobbyists interested in digital art and glitch aesthetics will find this app particularly useful.
     It is designed to handle JPEG and PNG files to accommodate a wide range of image formats used by the target audience.

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 #### Image upload:
     users can upload JPEG and PNG files to apply the pixel-sorting